Sydney Thunder: Sydney Smash

 When the league began in 2011, Cricket Australia decided they would place two teams in Sydney.
-With the core group of players for both sides coming from the New South Wales cricket team, this rivalry automatically becomes widely anticipated in Sydney.
-In the first four seasons of the BBL the Thunder lost all seven Sydney Derby games to the Sixers.
-However, in the first match of the fifth Big Bash League, the Thunder scored their first win against the Sixers, breaking the hoodoo set in place by their rivals in Magenta.
-The season also marked the first time the Thunder beat the Sixers in both games contested during the season.
-As at 2020, all subsequent seasons have had one win by each team.
+With the core group of players for both sides coming from the New South Wales cricket team, this rivalry automatically becomes widely anticipated in the city.
+In the first four seasons of the league the Thunder lost all seven Sydney derby games to the Sydney Sixers.